 Using a planning grant to conduct a new needs assessment study and design process, they hired Dr. Edwin Hernádez to lay the groundwork for the Pew Hispanic Scholarship Study, and with the support of the advisory team including Dr. Elizabeth Conde-Frazier, Dr. Justo González, Dr. Allan Figueroa-Deck, Dr. David Maldonado, Dr. Olga Villaparra, Dr. Ana Maria Pineda, and Dr. Sarita Brown, they wrote the study titled, The Future of Hispanics Graduate Theological Education.
 In 1995, Hernández submitted to Pew a grant proposal for the Hispanic Theological Initiative.
 HTI was launched at Emory University under the directorship of Dr. Justo González and Dr. Daisy Machado with a $3.5 million grant, which was renewed in 2001, and a final grant in 2005 for $1.8 million.
 In the fall of 1996, HTI awarded its first fellowships.

 collaboratively with a variety of advisors, mentors, and editors to develop and maintain the unprecedented completion rate of 94% with an average time to degree of 5.5 years.

 New Place, Same Vision

 HTI celebrated its 20th anniversary with a corporate gift of $100,000 from the W.K.
-Kellogg Foundation, and enters its 21st year with a $1.5 million grant from the Lilly Endowment Inc., which will provide ten $25,000 dissertation fellowships to students yearly for the next five years.
+Kellogg Foundation and entered its 21st year with a $1.5 million grant from the Lilly Endowment Inc., which provided ten $25,000 dissertation fellowships to students yearly for the following five years.